top of page

 As well as keeping little ones busy, this is a great activity for developing fine motor skills, hand-eye coordination, independence and focus!

-The great thing about wool is that it's an interesting and easy material to cut, but if you can't get your hands on any, you can try string, leaves - anything unusual and easy to snip!
+The great thing about wool is that it's an interesting and easy material to cut, but if you can't get your hands on any, you can try string, leaves - anything unusual and easy to snip, just pop them in a tray to contain the mess.

 blonde toddler drawing on cardboard with yellow crayon